Daniil193/ner_training_on_transformers/README.md

 ### 1 - Prepare data
 - You can find more information about example data of this repo [here](https://github.com/dialogue-evaluation/RuNNE)
-- You can find complete dataset for this data [here](https://huggingface.co/datasets/surdan/nerel_short)
+- You can find complete dataset for example data [here](https://huggingface.co/datasets/surdan/nerel_short)

 - For fine-tuning model we need the data splitted on train and valid part.
-For example, take data as mentioned in [data/1_raw](https://github.com/Daniil193/ner_training_on_transformers/tree/main/data/1_raw), where:
+- For example, take data as mentioned in [data/1_raw](https://github.com/Daniil193/ner_training_on_transformers/tree/main/data/1_raw), where:
 ```
 _sentences.txt - input raw data
 _labels.txt - labels for input raw data